qpdf/qpdf/README-what-to-download.md

    libary, it includes a README file and some scripts to help you build it for Windows. qpdf was built using a binary distribution of libjpeg-turbo for Windows.
 You will also have to provide those.
-See README-windows.txt for details.
+See README-windows.md for details.

-If you want to build on Windows, please see also README-windows.txt.
+If you want to build on Windows, please see also README-windows.md.